armchair-traveller/svelte-kitify/README.md

-⚠ SvelteKit is still in closed-source beta.
+⚠ **SvelteKit is still in closed-source beta**.
 This template and its API may change drastically in the next few months.

+Command to use template: `npx degit armchair-traveller/sveltekit-netlify`

+*below are instructions included with the defualt Svelte Kit template*

 # create-svelte